 - Make it fun: Get your dog conditioned to love car riding.
-I’ll tell you how a bit further down.
+I’ll tell you how in just a minute.

 - Less food: If you know that your dog is prone to get motion sick, feed him less before you go on a ride.
 However, you should always provide water.
 This can also help with the nausea.

-- Thundershirt: These are just great for anxious dogs.
-If your dog had a bad experience during a car ride before, try it with this.
+- Thundershirt: Thundershirts are generally great for anxious dogs.
+If your dog had a bad experience during a car ride before, try this out.
 It will calm your pup down and will probably make him feel much more secure.
 A relaxed dog is most likely gonna feel much better during a car ride.

 - Ginger treats: Ginger has an anti-nausea effect.
-You can get them in any pet store.
+You can get them in any pet store or on Amazon.
 Ginger capsules are also an option.
 They can be found at health drug stores.
 Dogs under 16 pounds (7.25 kg) can safely take 250 milligrams or less of ginger, while dogs over 16 pounds can usually handle up to 500 milligrams of ginger.